MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/failover-clusters/database-level-health-detection-data-files.md

 ms.reviewer: moraja
 ---

-# How to configure an Always On availability group to perform a failover when database data file is unavailable
+# How to configure an Always On availability group to perform a failover when the database data file is unavailable

 ## Summary

-In a SQL Server Always On availability group, database level health detection can perform a failover only if the error (disk failure or similar) occurs in the database transaction log.
+In a SQL Server Always On availability group, database-level health detection can perform a failover only if the error (disk failure or similar) occurs in the database transaction log.

 If the error happens on the data file, SQL Server only sends the failure notice to a [Windows Server Failover Cluster](/sql/sql-server/failover-clusters/windows/windows-server-failover-clustering-wsfc-with-sql-server) (WSFC) and relies on it to make the right decision based on policy configuration.